Importer of Record Service in the Republic of the Congo

 Key Responsibilities of an IOR in the Republic of the Congo

-The Importer of Record responsibilities in the Republic of the Congo include: Ensuring compliance with HTS harmonized tariff codes and harmonized system codes (HS Code).
+The Importer of Record responsibilities in the Republic of the Congo include: Ensuring compliance with harmonized system codes (HS Code).
 Submitting all import documentation and certifications.
 Paying import duties, tariffs, and applicable local taxes.
 Acting as the official consignee for customs clearance.
 Coordinating with customs brokers and freight partners.
-Managing product classification under international Incoterms, including DAP and DAPS conditions.
+Managing product classification under international Incoterms, including DAP conditions.
 In a market where regulatory delays are common, having a competent IOR helps reduce risk and ensures the timely delivery of sensitive or high-value shipments.

 Key Hubs Supporting Importer of Record in the Republic of the Congo